mjdamgaard/UP-Web-Project/README_longer_version.md

 An additional syntactic feature of these template Contexts that is then also worth mentioning is that parts of the template can be emphasized by wrapping them in curly brackets.
-For instance we could wrap \<Title\> in the Movie template from before, giving us "Movie: {\<Title\>}, \<Year\>".
+For instance we could wrap \<Title\> in the movie template from before, giving us "Movie: {\<Title\>}, \<Year\>".
 This then tells any application that runs on top of the SDB that the "\<Title\>" part is the important part to print out when referencing the Term, whereas the rest of the